Fact Sheet: Introduction to Trademarks

 3. Are there restrictions on the use or registration of flags or national symbols of countries?

-Yes.
 The laws of many countries prohibit the registration of marks comprising their flags or national symbols, as well as those of other nations.
-Many countries also have restrictions on the use of marks associated with their political leaders and on marks of certain organizations or semiprivate governmental agencies, such as the Olympics, the Red Cross and the United States Postal Service.
+Many countries also have restrictions on the use of marks associated with their political leaders and on marks of certain organizations or semiprivate governmental agencies, such as the Olympics, the Red Cross, and the United States Postal Service.

 4. How do I use trademarks online properly?